RahulSundkar/LFX_Mentorship-2024_Pre-Test_3172/README.md

 ![build release](./images/11.png)

 A `libwasmedge_rustls.so` system object file has been created in the `target/release` directory as seen below.
-Copy this `libwasmedge_rustls.so` to `~/.wasmedge/plugin` to install the rustls plugin.
+Copy this `libwasmedge_rustls.so` to `~/.wasmedge/plugin` to install the rustls plug-in.
 We do this because of the behaviour of the command to [install WasmEdge with plug-ins](https://wasmedge.org/docs/start/install/#install-wasmedge-with-plug-ins).

 >The installer downloads the plug-in files from the WasmEdge release on GitHub, unzips them, and then copies them over to the `~/.wasmedge/plugin/` folder (for user install) and to the `/usr/local/lib/wasmedge/` folder (for system install).

 ![target/release; ls -l](./images/12.png)

-Now we are ready to run the examples. **To show the use of the rustls plugin I have only run the HTTPS examples.**
+Now we are ready to run the examples. **To show the use of the rustls plug-in I have only run the HTTPS examples.**

 Add the `wasm32-wasi` as a compilation target for rust.
 ```